 We carry a couple different termite bait systems.

 Advance Termite Bait uses a chitin inhibitor, diflubenzuron.
-Chitin inhibitors are slower acting, no chance of killing the adult foraging termites.
+Chitin inhibitors are slower acting, and are designed not to kill the adult foraging termites.
 It only kills the immature termites.
 HexPro's Shatter termite bait uses another chitin inhibitor called Hexaflumuronn similar to noviflumuron as Recruit's Sentricon System) will also fit in Sentricon's System.
 Shatter's loose pelleted bait matrix provides for easy termite tunneling.Diflubenzuron (Advance) and Hexaflumuron (Shatter) is slower acting than Sulfluramid (Firstline ), allowing time for distribution of termite bait through the entire colony.
 This results in complete colony elimination.

 Stomach poisons such as Sulfluramid (Firstline ) kill too quickly often resulting in incomplete extermination of the termite colony.